Copyright in architecture in the United States: Time of creation

-Protection for "architectural works" under § 102(a)(8) is available only for those works created on or after December 1, 1990.
+Protection for "architectural works" under § 102(a)(8) is available generally only for those works created on or after December 1, 1990.
 This means that a building cannot have been substantially completed before December 1, 1990, nor can a work have been published before that date.
-However, if the work was unconstructed and embodied in unpublished plans or drawings before that date, it maybe still be protectable.
+However, if the work was unconstructed and embodied in unpublished plans or drawings before that date, it might still be protectable.
 Protection for architectural drawings as "pictorial, graphic, or sculptural" works under § 102(a)(5) is valid if created after 1976.

+An architectural work is eligible for copyright protection only if: